Namrata-IIITH/Non-Standard-Accent-TTS-Support-via-Large-Multi-Accent-Frontend-Pronunciation-Knowledge-Transfer/README.md

 # Non-Standard-Accent-TTS-Support-via-Large-Multi-Accent-Frontend-Pronunciation-Knowledge-Transfer
 A multi-accent text-to-phoneme frontend that models pronunciation variations across 14 English accents, with a focus on data efficiency and accent similarity transfer.

-This repository contains the full implementation, dataset preparation scripts, experiment configurations, and evaluation code for reproducing our project based on Berger et al., Interspeech 2025.
+This repository contains an implementation, dataset preparation scripts, experiment configurations, and evaluation code for reproducing our project based on Berger et al., Interspeech 2025.
 The goal is to build a multi-accent text-to-phoneme frontend capable of modeling pronunciation variations across 14 English accents, with a focus on data efficiency and accent similarity transfer.

 1. **Project Overview**